typegoose/typegoose/github-page/_guides/migrate-to-8.md

 }); // Works
 ```

-Note that zero-argument creation from `.create()` will throw an error.
+Note that zero-argument creation from `.create()` will now be a TypeScript (but not runtime) error.
 Zero-argument creation with the constructor is deprecated but still supported for Mongoose compatibility reasons.
 It will likely be removed in a future version, so remove it from your code immediately.

 Of course, you can always specify an empty object literal and achieve the same thing with no chance of error.